Fort Bend Bail Bond Information and Frequently Asked Questions

 Also you should be aware of bond conditions.
 Both the Court and the Bonding Company will have specific bond conditions for the term of the bond or final disposition.

 Example: The Court may require a defendant prior to a conviction, to submit to random alcohol/drug tests.
 This condition is administered and supervised by the probation department.

-Bonding Company conditions vary depending on the company.
-Reporting or check-ins, updating personal information and obviously court date resets.
+Bond conditions vary depending on the company.
+Reporting or check-ins, updating personal information, and obviously, court date resets.